- Dazzling… Dazzling Cafe

 Things to do on Tung Ping Chau

 As said before, the star attraction of Tung Ping Chau is the rock formations.
-The sandstones were formed during early Tertiary when Hong Kong was underneath the ocean and layers of sediments sank to the bottom.
-The rocks were lithified, tilted, uplifted and eroded to their present shapes.
+The sandstones were formed during the early Tertiary when Hong Kong was underneath the ocean and layers of sediments sank to the bottom.
+The rocks were lithified, tilted, uplifted, and eroded to their present shapes.

 Kang Lau Shek